Delicious blueberry breakfast rounds, perfect for breakfast! Filled with dried blueberries and raisins and some added whole wheat goodness.

 - Brush top of each round with water, then pierce the dough 5 or 6 times with a fork.

-- Bake in preheated oven for 7 minutes, then flip the rounds and bake and additional 4-5 minutes, until baked and golden.
+- Bake in preheated oven for 7 minutes, then flip the rounds and bake for an additional 4-5 minutes, until baked and golden.

 - Remove from oven and immediately remove rounds to a wire cooling rack to cool completely.
 Store cooled rounds in an airtight container at room temperature or refrigerate for longer shelf life.
 Rounds can be frozen up to 2 months and can go from freezer to toaster, as needed.